-- Lastly, the latest helpful card to think about is the American Express Cobalt Card where you can earn up to 40,000 Membership Rewards points.
-This has a monthly fee of $10.
+- Lastly, the latest helpful Card to think about is the American Express Cobalt Card where you can earn up to 30,000 Membership Rewards points.
+This Card has a monthly fee of $10.

 It is also good to know here that Membership Rewards points can also be transferred to Marriott Bonvoy if you’re short.

 This may sound silly but this is a great cost-cutting measure that we always do.
 These are food items that you can keep in your day pack or in your accommodations to help curb your hunger as an alternative to ordering food.
 Snacks make great meal replacements in a pinch.
 Bringing food for dinner is also a great option especially for expensive resorts.

 These don’t need to take up a lot of space but here are a few ideas for things to bring.